veden/RampantArsenal/README.md

 # Graphics License

-THE GRAPHICS INCLUDED BELONG TO YuokiTani AND PERMISSION FOR THERE USE MUST BE SOUGHT FROM YuokiTani.
+THE GRAPHICS INCLUDED UNDER THE graphics/yuokiTani FOLDER BELONG TO YuokiTani AND PERMISSION FOR THERE USE MUST BE SOUGHT FROM YuokiTani.

 # Forum Post